Ashrit-Yarava/wordle/README.md

     * Generate a set of possible starting words that eliminate the most letters.

 * help
-    * Just the regular help message.
+    * Help message to show the currently working options.